What Is BMR: Why It Is Not Your Daily Calorie Target | CalCalc

 Short answer

-Why BMR and daily calories are different numbers
+Why BMR is lower than daily calories

 How to use BMR well